 - access members-only communication

-- join IRMA’s Responsible Mining Map to share your commitment to implementing responsible practices in mining
+- join IRMA’s IRMA Engagement Map to share your commitment to implementing responsible practices in mining

 It is important to note that members from the mining sector are considered Pending Members until they publicly announce the commencement of a third-party audit of at least one mine site, which must occur within 12 months following approval of membership.
 Exploration and development companies must commit to commence a third-party audit against the IRMA Ready Standard, which is planned for release in mid-2021.
 Before that time, these companies are encouraged to review, comment on and, where appropriate, pilot test this Standard.